-- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 30 June 2023 and of the Group's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with UK adopted international accounting standards; - the Parent Company financial statements have been properly prepared in accordance with UK adopted international accounting standards and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 30 June 2024 and of the Group's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with UK adopted international accounting standards; - the Parent Company financial statements have been properly prepared in accordance with UK adopted international accounting standards, and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Fiske Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 30 June 2023 which comprise the Consolidated Statement of Total Comprehensive Income, Consolidated Statement of Financial Position, Parent Company Statement of Financial Position, Group Statement of Changes in Equity, Parent Company Statement of Changes in Equity, Group and Parent Company Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards and, as regards the Parent Company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of Fiske Plc ("the Parent Company") and its subsidiaries ("the Group") for the year ended 30 June 2024 which comprise the Consolidated Statement of Total Comprehensive Income, the Consolidated Statement of Financial Position, the Parent Company Statement of Financial Position, the Group Statement of Changes in Equity, the Parent Company Statement of Changes in Equity, the Group and Parent Company Statement of Cash Flows and notes to the financial statements, including a summary of material accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, and as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.